skurik/moses-docker/README.md

 # Requirements

-No longer compiling boost (the Ubuntu 18.10 package is new enough), but it takes quite a bit of memory to build cmph, giza, and moses.
+- It takes quite a bit of memory to build cmph, giza, and moses: better to build the image on the server than on a laptop.

+- No longer compiling boost (the Ubuntu 18.10 package is recent enough).

 # TODO